shrimpza/unrealscript-mqtt-client/README.md

 # UnrealScript MQTT Client

-A simple MQTT client implemented in UnrealScript for Unreal Tournament.
+A simple MQTT client implemented in UnrealScript for Unreal Tournament (possibly works with other Unreal Engine 1 games as well).

 The following MQTT protocol features are supported: